RepTrak/docx-to-html/README.md

 - **Tables with labeled structure**
 - **Question and response formatting**
 - **Style-based information** (such as text color used to infer question code vs. type)

+The following file is currently being used for testing purposes: `svb_qnr_-_main_-_english__february_2024_for_ingestion.docx`

+Tutorial for downloading Docker on CentOs Stream 10: `docx-to-html/docker-setup.md`

+A list of the various conventions used in the SVB .docx file for custom .html postprocessing: `docx-to-html/conventions.md`

 ---